We have an amazing range of courses and a choice of how you study

 You can submit an application at any time of year, however, we have three enrolment periods each year for new research programmes – early October, February and May.

-Please download and complete the 3 word templates (proposal, research training and personal statement) before applying.
+Please download and complete the three word templates - proposal, research training and personal statement - before applying.
 You will need to upload these documents at the start of the online application process.

 We assess your research proposal when we receive your completed application form.
 If we believe that your proposal is viable and we have the capacity for your supervision, you and your potential director of studies will develop your proposal and complete a training needs analysis, working closely with your potential supervisors.